 • buildings and structures located on industrial sites;

-• tenants, their names, legal addresses, type of their activity, number of employees.
-If there are more than five tenants, information about them is allocated in a separate section "Information about tenants".
+• tenants, their names, legal addresses, their type of activity, number of employees.
+If there are more than five tenants, information about them is allocated in a separate section “Information about tenants”.

 • manufacturing operations;